JebronLames/AntiProcrastination/README.md

 To compile code and run our application on a local server:

--Download the code repository.
+Download the code repository. <br>
--In the main branch with Rails installed, run the command $rails s (Requires Rails) -By default, the server will be hosted locally at http://0.0.0.0:3000.
+In the main branch with Rails installed, run the command: <br>
+$ rails s (Requires Rails) <br>
+By default, the server will be hosted locally at http://0.0.0.0:3000. <br>

+To run unit testing:

+With rspec version 3.0.0, run the command: <br>
+$ rspec <br>
+This will run all test suites by default.
+For running a specific test suite, run the command: <br>
+rspec spec/SUITENAME.rb <br>

 Things to add: <br>
 User log in support <br>